 Available disciplines

-A successful candidate in the HEMI Postdoctoral Scholars Program will have a physical science or engineering doctoral degree.
+A successful candidate in the DTRA Postdoctoral Scholars Program will have a physical science or engineering doctoral degree.
 Available disciplines may include Nuclear Science and Engineering, Chemical Engineering, Physics (Laser, Nuclear, Shock, Condensed Matter, Plasma, Atomic, Molecular, and Optical), Materials Science, Mechanical Engineering, Electrical Engineering, Software Engineering, Modeling and Simulation, Statistics, Mathematics, Computer Science, Chemistry, and Radiation Detection, though other disciplines may be considered.

 DTRA’s Nuclear Technologies Department